skmonjur/VMMprayerTimeTable/index.md

                 clearInterval(counter);
                 return;
             }
-            document.getElementById("timer").innerHTML = 'Next hadith or Translation of a verse coming up In sha Allah in ' + minutes + ':' + seconds + ' ';
+            document.getElementById("timer").innerHTML = 'Next hadith or translation of a verse coming up In sha Allah in ' + minutes + ':' + seconds + ' ';
             if (count === 0) {
                 location.reload();
             }